Wednesday August 15th, 2018 - by Nicolas Zenker

 AddEvent was founded on this realization, and our tools enable businesses of all sizes to use calendars as a marketing channel.

 Because people engage with their personal calendars so often, personal calendars offer an ideal channel through which businesses can market to, and engage with, their customers.
 If businesses can get their events on their customers’ personal calendars, their customers will see the events multiple times per day, resulting in increased top-of-mind brand awareness and overall event attendance rates.

-AddEvent has developed an ecosystem of six API services that businesses can use to engage with customers over their personal calendars.
-Each of these tools will be discussed in greater depth in their own blog posts, but here are three great examples of how they can be used, each with two scenarios.
+AddEvent has developed an ecosystem of five API services that businesses can use to engage with customers over their personal calendars.
+Each of these tools is discussed in greater depth in its own doc, but here are three great examples of how they can be used, each with two scenarios.

 Calendar Marketing Example 1:

 In the first scenario, Katie gets an email informing her that one of her favorite shops is having a sale on Friday!
 She’s excited and decides to go.
 Throughout the week her life inevitably gets busier, and when Friday rolls around she forgets about the sale amid everything else she has going on.